aaroneast1/slack-notifications/README.md

    5. Verify installation has worked by going to *incoming webhooks* and executing the curl command.
    6. Go to *basic information* to add an app icon alter the background etc.
 4. Use supplied Manifest (simply import text below)
+5. Right click on the channel > view channel details > integrations > install your app
+6. How to get channel ID.
+Click on a message in a channel > press 3 dots > copy link https://${WORKSPACE}.slack.com/archives/{CHANNEL_ID}/{MESSAGE_ID}

 ## Import app manifest file